+Figure 6.
+A silicon strip detector.

-Each station in the telescope is attached to a CAPTAN, an octagonal DAQ board with a programmable integrated circuit called an FPGA placed in the middle.
+Each station in the telescope is attached to an octagonal DAQ board, called CAPTAN, with a programmable integrated circuit, an FPGA, placed in the middle.
 The FPGA runs firmware that handles various processes related to data acquisition.